 - Data Center Operators looking for an evaluation of an existing facility,

-🟩 What is meant by ‘Uptime’?
+🟩 What is ‘Uptime’?

 A high level of ‘Uptime’ or ‘Availability’ is essential to ensure that our mobile phones, computers, and connected devices are served via the cloud and networks with the internet, software programs, email, work files, financial transactions, e-commerce, location, texts, and calls etc.